elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/facade-pattern.md

   </summary>
   <div>
     <div>
       <strong>Interview Response:</strong> The facade pattern makes it easier for a client to interact with a system.
-As a result, it can be used when an application's underlying code is large and complex and the client does not need to see it.<br/><br/>It can also be used to communicate with methods in a library while without understanding what is happening behind the scenes.
+As a result, it gets used when an application's underlying code is large and complex, and the client does not need to see it.<br/><br/>It gets used in communicating with methods in a library without understanding what is happening behind the scenes.
 JavaScript libraries, such as jQuery, are an example.
     </div>
   </div>
 </details>